essex-lab/ProtoMS/doc/.man/_build/html/_sources/protoms.txt

 * **Classical Forcefields** ProtoMS Uses a generic classical forcefield to calculate the energy of the molecules.
 This forcefield may be specialised such that ProtoMS is able to implement a wide range of modern molecular mechanics forcefields.

-* **Perturbations and :math:`\lambda`** ProtoMS provides support for free energy calculations by allowing forcefields and geometries to be perturbed using a :math:`\lambda` coordinate.
+* **Perturbations** ProtoMS provides support for free energy calculations by allowing forcefields and geometries to be perturbed using a :math:`\lambda` coordinate.
 The forcefield for any protein, solute or solvent may be perturbed, and the geometry of any solute may be perturbed.

 * **Generic Moves** ProtoMS is designed around the concept a ‘move’.
 The move can do anything, from a Monte Carlo translation of solvent to a docking type move on a solute.
 A simulation is constructed by stringing a collection of moves together.